Claire-Fisher/boardgame-buddy-ms3/README.md

 ## Future Features Requested my user testers

+### Dean Russell
+- "When the results are filtered it's not immediately obvious that anything changes.
+Maybe a fade or a scroll down for results or something."

+### Penny Lewis
+- "Could there be something on the home page to indicate if it's (game) already in your collection?"
+- When you click into a game from your collection, the only way back is through the library.
+Would it be good to go back to your collection as an option?"

+### Duncan Lewis
+- "Possibly a spell check feature when leaving a review?"

 ### Joe Hewitt
 "Two possible features i would like to see added to my collection page.
 A way to track/add plays of the games.
 I would find it interesting to see which games i have played most.
 A date field could also be added to this but i feel it's not of paramount importance.
 Secondly, a simple personal comments box for each game.
 It would be handy to add notes like 'My friend Bob didn't enjoy this game' or 'On the lookout for future expansions!'."